Tune timestamp recognition for better indexing performance

 To speed up indexing, you can use the props.conf configuration file to adjust how far ahead into events you want the timestamp processor to look.
 You can even turn off the timestamp processor altogether.

-If you use Splunk Cloud and need to modify timestamp extraction, use a heavy forwarder and perform the configuration on the machines where the heavy forwarders run.
+If you use Splunk Cloud Platform and need to modify timestamp extraction, use a heavy forwarder and perform the configuration on the machines where the heavy forwarders run.

 If you use Splunk Enterprise and need to modify timestamp extraction, perform the configuration on your indexer machines.
 If you are forwarding data, use heavy forwarders and perform the configuration on the machines where the heavy forwarders run.
-If you use Splunk Cloud and need to modify timestamp extraction, use a heavy forwarder and perform the configuration on the machines where the heavy forwarders run.
+If you use Splunk Cloud Platform and need to modify timestamp extraction, use a heavy forwarder and perform the configuration on the machines where the heavy forwarders run.
 For information on editing the props.conf configuration file for timestamps, see Configure timestamp recognition.